-This project was in a beautiful part of Cornwall called Menheniot, details at the end of this post.
+This project was in a beautiful part of Cornwall called Menheniot in Liskeard, details at the end of this post.

 Our original quotation for the work was too deep clean the floor, fill any areas of lost grout and then seal the floor with a water based surface sealer.